-Dealing with the aftermath of a disaster that has affected your property can be a traumatic situation filled with stress and uncertainty.
-Paul Davis provides the following information and tips that will help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has affected your home can be stressful and often, traumatic.
+Paul Davis provides the following information and tips that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (706) 733-2331

-- Obviously, it is extremely important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to inform them that you are safe.
+- Obviously, it is always important to make sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to inform them that you are all safe.

-- Keep a listing of all household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your home.
+- Keep a listing of any and all household goods or personal belongings that you have discarded and receipts for any expenses you incur while protecting your property.

 Water Damage Tips

-- Be Safe: Water events can present a lot of potential safety hazards to occupants.
-The potential for slips, falls and electric shock are very real.
+- Be Safe: A water event can present several possible safety hazards to occupants.
+The potential for electric shock and slips and falls are very real.
 Also, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off all power to affected rooms of the property.
-Never operate the TV or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off the power to affected rooms of the home.
+Never operate your television or other electrical appliances while standing on wet flooring.

-- Air Conditioning: Turn on your air conditioner to assist drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn on your air conditioner to aid in drying during the summer or in humid areas of the country.

-- Clothing/Fabrics: Move wet items to a dry area.
-Do not allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transfer wet items to a dry place.
+Don’t let draperies to remain in contact with wet floors or carpeting.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to diffuse the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
-Only perform tasks that can be completed safely.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene completely safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done completely safely.

 - Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can cause extra damage.
+Even for a small amount of time, entry by a person can lead to more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Don’t any stereo, TV or other electrical appliances until they have been inspected by a technician.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t eat food exposed to smoke or canned goods that have been exposed to excessive heat.
+- Food Items: Never consume food items exposed to smoke or any canned items that have been subjected to excessive heat.

-- Pets: Relocate all pets to a safe environment until your property has been restored and cleaned.
+- Pets: Move any and all pets to a clean environment until your home has been cleaned and restored.